Regularized Optimal Transport is Ground Cost Adversarial: Introduction

 \paragraph{Understanding why regularization helps} The question of understanding why regularizing OT proves critical has triggered several approaches.
-One particularly active is the statistical study of entropic regularization: although classical OT suffers from the curse of dimensionality, as its empirical version converges at a rate of order $(1/n)^{1/d}$~\cite{dudley1969speed,fournier2015rate,weed2019sharp}, Sinkhorn divergences have a sample complexity of $O(1/\sqrt{n})$~\cite{genevay2018sample, mena2019statistical}.
+A compelling reason is statistical: Although classical OT suffers from the curse of dimensionality, as its empirical version converges at a rate of order $(1/n)^{1/d}$~\cite{dudley1969speed,fournier2015rate,weed2019sharp}, regularized OT and more precisely Sinkhorn divergences have a sample complexity of $O(1/\sqrt{n})$~\cite{pmlr-v89-genevay19a, mena2019statistical}.
 Entropic OT was also shown to perform maximum likelihood estimation in the Gaussian deconvolution model~\cite{rigollet2018entropic}.
 Taking another approach, \cite{dessein2018regularized,blondelsmoothandsparse} have considered general classes of convex regularizations and characterized them from a more geometrical perspective.

-Recently, several papers~\cite{flamary2018wasserstein,deshpande2019max, kolouri2019generalized,niles2019estimation,patySRW} proposed to maximize OT with respect to the ground cost, which can in turn be interpreted in light of ground metric learning~\cite{CuturiGroundMetric2014}.
+\paragraph{Robustness} Recently, several papers~\cite{genevay2018learning, flamary2018wasserstein,deshpande2019max, kolouri2019generalized,niles2019estimation,patySRW} have proposed to maximize OT with respect to the ground cost, which can in turn be interpreted in light of ground metric learning~\cite{CuturiGroundMetric2014}.
+This approach can also be viewed as an instance of robust optimization~\cite{ben1998robust, ben2009robust, bertsimas2011theory}: instead of considering a data-dependent, hence unstable minimization problem $\min_x f_{\hat\theta}(x)$ where $\hat\theta$ represents the data, the robust optimization literature adversarially chooses the parameters $\theta$ in a neighborhood of the data: $\max_{\theta \in \Theta} \min_x f(x)$.
 Continuing along these lines, we make a connection between \emph{regularizing} and \emph{maximizing} OT.